-When data is transferred from the local site to remote sites, the SCSI protocol, encapsulated into Fibre Channel frames, requires a minimum of four trips over the path.
-These are, conceptually:
+When data is transferred from the local to remote sites, the SCSI protocol requires a minimum of four trips over the path.
+These are conceptually as follows:

 - 1. Ask the remote site if it is ready to receive data. - 2.
 Wait for the response from the remote site. - 3.
 Send the data to the remote site. - 4.
 Wait for acknowledgment from the remote site.